The Home of Golf, Scotland

 When one thinks of golf in Scotland, ones thoughts go quickly to St Andrews and the ‘Old Course’.
 Golf has been played over the ancient links since the early 15th century, it is truly the 'cradle of the game'.
 Not only is St Andrews a testament to the history of the game of golf but the Old Course is a monument to golf course architecture.

-Just 40 min east of Edinburgh lies the county of East Lothian and its coast offers an amazing amount of great golf.
+Just 40 min east of Edinburgh lies the shire of East Lothian and its coast offers an amazing amount of great golf.
 The most famous being Muirfield Golf Club, home to The Honourable Company of Edinburgh Golfers.
 Muirfield has hosted 16 Open Championships and the club dates back to 1744.
 But don’t fret, if Muirfield is a bit tough to organise!
 North Berwick, Gullane, Kilspindie, Longniddry, Dunbar & The Glen Golf Club are all wonderful places to spend a day on the links.
 Looking for a modern links, try The Renaissance Club or Archerfield.

 On the west coast is the Ayrshire region and it doesn’t disappoint with the world famous courses of Royal Troon, Prestwick and Turnberry.
 A little less well known, or hidden gems are Western Gails, Dundonald, The Irvine, Kilmarnock and Prestwick 'St Nicholas'.
 The Old Prestwick has a particularly special place in golf history being the host club of the first Open Championship back in 1860.